Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 It helps the brands share seed-to-sale supply chain data, in-depth ingredient details, or their brand story with customers.

-They use unique QR codes to create smart contracts that make supply chain transparency as easy as slapping a sticker on a product.
+They utilize unique QR codes to create smart contracts that make supply chain transparency as easy as applying a sticker to a product.
 Signet QR codes help brands verify that the product is genuine in the customer’s hands.
 Their code can’t be counterfeited or hacked.

 Customers can learn the product’s origins and make informed choices about the brands they want to support.
-Using their services, brands can offer loyalty rewards to customers through NFTs and tokens, exclusive discounts, early bird drops, and more.
+By utilizing their services, brands can offer loyalty rewards to customers through NFTs and tokens, exclusive discounts, early-bird drops, and more.

 The CEO, Marcus Estes, ran this company for a decade.
 Chroma Signet has raised $1.6M in funding, the latest of which was raised on January 24, 2020.

-Author’s Note: Although Signet is not exactly a packaging company, brands can easily implement their technology into their packaging.
+Author’s Note: Although Signet is not exactly a packaging company, brands can easily implement its technology into their packaging.

 4. Cellr – QR and RFID technology to give personalized experiences to consumers